FailAcademy/learning/adp-london/_lessons/week-04/01a-introducing-postgres.md

 * Set the appropriate data-types for each column in our schema.

 **Data Types** <br/>
-What types of data do we need to model for our Boomtown application?
+What types of data do we need to model for our application?

 **Normalization** <br/>
 How should we "Normalize" the data in our schema, according to the rules of Third Normal Form?